Chrismettal/PiPLC/README.md

 ### Digital Inputs (I1-8)

-8 24V tolerant digital inputs are provided
+8 digital inputs are found at the top of the device.

 ### KNX / NCN5121